 Representing yourself in a car accident claim or lawsuit is usually a big mistake.
 Insurance companies frequently take advantage of unrepresented individuals and will likely offer them very little settlement compensation for their injuries.

-An experienced Phoenix car accident attorney can make all the difference in maximizing your monetary compensation for your accident-related losses.
+An experienced Chicago car accident lawyer can make all the difference in maximizing your monetary compensation for your accident-related losses.
 You want the best possible attorney in your corner advocating for you at every stage of the proceedings.

 You need to speak with and interview prospective lawyers, ask them questions, and determine the amount of experience they have settling and litigating car accident claims.